tc39/notes/es7/2016-11/dec-1.md

 DE: (semantics)

-- Only accessible from methods inside class body (“hard-private”)
+- Only accessible from methods inside class body ("hard-private")
 - Internal slots mapping objects to field values
 - Add field after `super()` returns, or at beginning in base class
 - Intersperse initializer evaluation with field addition